wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 file_limit
 --------------

-Specifies a limit on the number of files that will be monitored by syscheck.
-Files created when the database has reached the limit will be ignored.
+Specifies a limit on the number of files that will be monitored by FIM.
+Files added when the database has reached the limit will be ignored.

 .. code-block:: xml